The Tobacco and Related Products Regulations 2016

 Marketing communications for e-cigarettes must be socially responsible.

 Marketing communications must contain nothing which promotes any design, imagery or logo style that might reasonably be associated in the audience's mind with a tobacco brand.

 Marketing communications must contain nothing which promotes the use of a tobacco product or shows the use of a tobacco product in a positive light.
 This rule is not intended to prevent cigarette-like products being shown.

 Marketing communications must make clear that the product is an e-cigarette and not a tobacco product.

-Marketing communications must not contain health or medicinal claims unless the product is authorised for those purposes by the MHRA.
+Marketing communications must not contain medicinal claims unless the product is authorised for those purposes by the MHRA.
 E-cigarettes may be presented as an alternative to tobacco but marketers must do nothing to undermine the message that quitting tobacco use is the best option for health.

 Marketers must not use health professionals to endorse electronic cigarettes.